obvious/writing-kotlin/Material.md

 ### Exercises

-- Create a data class `Dessert` that has your favorite pastries with the `amountOfCalories` being a nullable type
+- Create a data class `Dessert` that has your favorite pastries with the `amountOfCalories` as non-null Int
-- Create an instance and add a `setCalories` function that takes `amountOfCalories` as a parameter and use a safe call to have an integer value or a -1.
+- Create an instance and add a `setCalories` function that takes nullable `amountOfCalories` as a parameter and use a safe call to have an integer value or a -1.

 ### Collection operations